ninjeanne/datastorm/ETL/README.md

 # Extract-Transform-Load (ETL)

+Our dataset came from GHCNd.
+The organization decided to use DLY, where values can be read from fixed positions.
+We worked out the key for this, as it was not documented for either values or metadata.
+We then encountered further difficulties splitting the data series (this comprised a whole month of data) into a more aggregatable format.
+A better representation of this was found on our course's cluster CMPT-732.
+We decided to work with it first, but we have shown [here](final/pre-transformation) how DLY can be converted to the same CSV format of the SFU cluster.

 ## Final ETL files
 [Script for transforming DLY files](final)

 ## Data analysis
+Our analyses with the data provided in both DLY and CSV helped us derive a more convenient data format.
+The following compares the properties of both structures of the same data set.

+### Data formats
+Examples can be found [here](final/pre-transformation)

 ### Properties of the GHCNd dataset
 * The data does not include column names and uses a non-self-explanatory format.
   * We need to add column names and data types